lunchboxer/spelling-master/src/lib/level3-glossary.md

 interact
 : Influence or act upon each other.
 "The chemicals interacted and started foaming."

+interaction
+: Communicating or acting with others.
+"A fun class involves lots of student interaction."

 iron
 : Strong metal used to make tools.
 "The iron gate was very heavy."